SaschaDens/ldap-connector/README.md

     Please note that the fields 'admin_username' and 'admin_password' are required for session persistance!

-1. Once this is done you arrived at the final step and you will need to add a service provider.
-Open `config/app.php`, and add a new item to the providers array.

-    ```
-    'Dsdevbe\LdapConnector\LdapConnectorServiceProvider::class'
-    ```

 ## Usage
 The LDAP plugin is an extension of the Auth class and will act the same as normal usage with Eloquent driver.